 - Below “Save As…” you’ll see text letting you know which Template you’re working on.

 - The Help button opens your web browser to the help area of Bee’s website.
 Our email editor is based on Bee’s “Pro” system, so their Help applies to our system.
-When you get to the website, the help area isn’t immediately obvious…scroll down to where it says “Using the Editor.”
+However, when you get to the website, the help area isn’t immediately prominent…scroll down to where it says “Using the Editor.”

-When building a template, you might want to personalize the email with the customer’s name or address information.
+When building a template, you might want to personalize the email with the customer’s name or address.
 Inserting a tag will pull in the details from your customers’ records.

-- When editing a template, place your cursor in a text box.
-This reveals a black format bar where you can change the font, size, format, and justification, to name a few.
+- When editing a template, place your cursor in a text box to reveal a black format bar where you can change the font, size, format, and justification, to name a few.

 - Click on the Merge Tags button in the second row of the format bar to reveal the available merge tags for your email.

 - Company name – the name of your company